sandialabs/lasca/README.md

 Reproduces results of [10.26434/chemrxiv-2024-jtfwd-v2](https://doi.org/10.26434/chemrxiv-2024-jtfwd-v2) for predicting oxygen off-stoichiometry as a function of T and P

+Code developed by @PinwenGuan while a Postdoctoral Researcher at Sandia

 # file instructions

 lsm_workflow.ipynb : Easier to follow jupyter notebook for full workflow.
 (Recommended